maxtepkeev/architect/tests/README.rst

 where ORM is one of the supported ORMs (django, peewee, pony, sqlalchemy, sqlobject) and DB is one of the supported databases (mysql, postgresql, sqlite).
-Using the above command will automatically install all the needed dependencies needed for running tests, so you don't have to do it by hand.
+Using the above command will automatically install all the dependencies needed for running tests, so you don't have to do it by hand.